Episode 3: Order as Fiction with Varsha Gandikota-Nellutla

 Varsha Gandikota-Nellutla

-Varsha Gandikota-Nellutla is the Co-General Coordinator of the Progressive International, founded in May 2020 to unite, organize, and mobilize progressive forces around the world.
+Varsha Gandikota-Nellutla is the Co-General Coordinator of the Progressive International, founded in May 2020 to unite, organise, and mobilize progressive forces around the world.
 Her research focuses on internationalism — and collective action across labour, peasant, and state power in the Global South.
 She is a public policy graduate of Princeton University, and currently based in Delhi, India.

 RELATED ARTICLES